Do HDMI Cables Go Bad?

 There are many picture quality issues that you may experience due to a bad HDMI cable.
 This includes blurred, pixelated, monochrome pictures – whereby you only see the image in black and white, discolored pictures and stutters in movies, animations, or any moving frame.

-Now obviously, most of these issues overlap and are also familiar with the more critical components as well, such as a wrong HDMI port, a bad motherboard, a bad monitor, etc., but since replacing the HDMI cable is simple and cheap, this is where you should bring your troubleshooting process.
+Obviously, most of these issues overlap and are also familiar with the more critical components, such as a wrong HDMI port, a bad motherboard, a bad monitor, etc. Still, since replacing the HDMI cable is simple and cheap, you should bring your troubleshooting process here.

 Also Read: Does HDMI Cable Cause Lags?